-> Short-term mortality is related to severity of illness.
+Short-term mortality is related to severity of illness.
 Mortality is < 1% in patients who are candidates for outpatient treatment.
 Mortality in hospitalized patients is 8%.
-Death may be caused by pneumonia itself, progression to sepsis syndrome (see Sepsis and Septic Shock), or exacerbation of coexisting conditions.
+Death may be caused by pneumonia itself, progression to sepsis syndrome Sepsis and Septic Shock Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
+In septic shock, there is critical reduction in tissue perfusion; acute failure... read more , or exacerbation of coexisting conditions.
 In patients hospitalized for pneumonia, risk of death is increased during the year after hospital discharge.

-Other criteria that mandate consideration of ICU admission include
+Other criteria, especially if ≥ 3 are present, that should lead to consideration of ICU admission include

 The Pneumonia Severity Index (PSI) is the most studied and validated prediction rule.
 However, because the PSI is complex and requires several laboratory assessments, simpler rules such as CURB-65 are usually recommended for clinical use.
 Use of these prediction rules has led to a reduction in unnecessary hospitalizations for patients who have milder illness.